bbauska/yaml/README.md

 As more and more companies embrace DevOps and virtualization, YAML is quickly becoming a must-have skill for modern developer positions.
 YAML is also easy to incorporate with existing technologies through the support of popular technologies like Python using PyYAML library, Docker, or Ansible.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-YAML vs JSON vs XML
+## YAML vs JSON vs XML
-YAML (.yml):
+### YAML (.yml):

-Human-readable code
+  - Human-readable code
-Minimalist syntax
+  - Minimalist syntax
-Solely designed for data
+  - Solely designed for data
-Similar inline style to JSON (is a superset of JSON) Allows comments
+  - Similar inline style to JSON (is a superset of JSON)
+  - Allows comments
-Strings without quotation marks
+  - Strings without quotation marks
-Considered the “cleaner” JSON
+  - Considered the “cleaner” JSON
-Advanced features (extensible data types, relational anchors, and mapping types preserving key order) Use Case: YAML is best for data-heavy apps that use DevOps pipelines or VMs.
+  - Advanced features (extensible data types, relational anchors, and mapping types preserving key order)

+### <b>Use Case:</b>YAML is best for data-heavy apps that use DevOps pipelines or VMs.
 It’s also helpful for when other developers on your team will work with this data often and therefore need it to be more readable.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 # yaml
 Digital guide to the YAML framework.